langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

 - One intricacy about `fmt` is that it expects blank lines to separate headers and paragraphs.
-If your input file doesn't have those blanks, it has no means to differentiate different paragraphs and extra newlines inside the same paragraph - so you will be outputted one giant paragraph, with the correct lengths.
+If your input file doesn't have those blanks, it has no means to differentiate different paragraphs and extra new lines inside the same paragraph - so you will be outputted one giant paragraph, with the correct lengths.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)